 If you’ve been abusing prescription painkillers for a while, you may have found that you need more and more of the drugs to get high as your body becomes more tolerant to the narcotics.
 You may have tried to get pills too many times and your doctor is now refusing to give you anymore, forcing you to buy them off the street when you can find them.
 You may have lost your job and are facing economic struggles as you are increasingly unreliable at work.
 Your loved ones may have abandoned you, unable to watch you spiral further downward into prescription narcotic addiction.
 You don’t have to continue down this path of self-destruction – there is hope.

 An acute inpatient center that treats prescription painkiller abuse and combines medical management with psychotherapeutic approaches like ours in Columbus has proven to be one of the best starting points for people with addiction issues.
 Going inpatient can help you escape from the triggers and stresses of your daily life and spend all of your energy focusing upon what matters most – getting better.
 Through inpatient treatment, you’ll work to build upon the existing skills you have within you in order to develop resiliency and begin down the road to recovery.

 At Ohio Hospital for Psychiatry, our pain medication addiction treatment center in Columbus, we pride ourselves on getting to know our patients on a personal level.
 We firmly believe that each person who comes to us for help has a host of life experiences that have contributed in some way to the person he or she has become.
 Current psychosocial stressors and psychiatric problems represent only a small fraction of who each of our patients truly are.
 Through a variety of therapeutic approaches, our goal is to instill hope and a sense of progress, along with a renewed sense of wellness to each person we treat.

-Treatment Options Offered at Our Hospital for Pain Pill Addiction in Columbus
+Types of Treatment Offered at Our Pain Pill Addiction Hospital in Columbus